0x7a6b4c/SkyEye/README.md

 A more detailed documentation is now available at the [Documentation](https://skyeye.gitbook.io/docs) page.

 ## Misc
-Let's star this repo together 🚀
+Your star is a signficant contribution to our breakfast 🚀

 <div align="center">